jmichel7/Combinat.jl/README.md

  [5, 1, 1]
 ```

-The  partitions are implemented by an iterator `Combinat.Partitions(n[,k])` which can be used to enumerate the partitions of a large number.
+The  partitions are implemented by an iterator `Partitions(n[,k])` which can be used to enumerate the partitions of a large number.

-<a target='_blank' href='https://github.com/jmichel7/Combinat.jl/blob/d53fdee25aa00a2afe071926d76778572e767da7/src/Combinat.jl#L832-L880' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/jmichel7/Combinat.jl/blob/719028b9c89d9f4d772102d9e86b9c5b278dcec0/src/Combinat.jl#L835-L883' class='documenter-source'>source</a><br>

 `partitions(n::Integer,set::AbstractVector[,k])`, `npartitions(n::Integer,set::AbstractVector[,k])`